GNARC0TICS/GoatedVipsgg/memory-bank/progress.md

 - **User Registration & Verification**: Email verification is implemented during registration to confirm user accounts.
 - **Linking Profiles to Goated Usernames**: Users can link their profiles to their Goated.com accounts by submitting their UID.
 Upon verification, their stats are instantly updated and consolidated into their personal profiles.
 - **Frontend Components**: Core UI components are developed and functional, including:
+  - Enhanced navigation system with dropdown menus
-  - Profile page with detailed user information
+  - Mobile-responsive design with improved menu
+  - Rank progress display for mobile users
-  - QuickProfile component for user previews
+  - Floating support component
+  - Scroll-to-top navigation
-  - Search functionality in the header
+  - Improved header with dynamic styling
-  - Admin dashboard interface
+  - Footer with newsletter subscription
 - **Backend API**: Essential API endpoints are implemented and operational, including:
   - User profile management
   - Authentication and authorization